awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 1. Choose the title of the block to display the block settings, then select **Text to speech \(Ad hoc\)**\.

-1. Choose **Enter text**, then enter text in the **Enter text to be spoken** field that is used as a message or greeting to your customers, such as, "Thank you for calling" followed by a request to enter information to fulfill the intents you defined in your Amazon Lex bot\.
+1. Choose **Enter text**, then enter text in the **Enter text to be spoken** field that is used as a message or greeting to your customers\.
+For example, "Thank you for calling" followed by a request to enter information to fulfill the intents you defined in your Amazon Lex bot\.

-1. Choose the **Amazon Lex** tab, then from the drop\-down choose the Amazon Lex bot to use to get customer input\.
+1. Choose the **Amazon Lex** tab, then from the drop\-down menu, choose the Amazon Lex bot to use to get customer input\.

 1. By default, the **Alias** field is populated with $LATEST\.
 To use a different alias of the bot, enter the alias value to use\.